 Sexual harassment is a form of sex discrimination.
-It includes unwelcome conduct such as sexual advances, requests for sexual favors, sexually motivated physical contact, or other verbal, nonverbal or physical conduct or communication of a sexual nature when: … such conduct has the purpose or effect of substantially and unreasonably interfering with an individual’s education or employment or creating an intimidating, hostile, or offensive educational or work environment.
+It includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact, or other verbal, nonverbal or physical conduct or communication of a sexual nature when: … such conduct has the purpose or effect of substantially and unreasonably interfering with an individual’s education or employment or creating an intimidating, hostile, or offensive educational or work environment (“hostile environment harassment”).

 Actions that can constitute sexual harassment include:

 - Verbal abuse of a sexual nature, obscene language, off-color jokes, verbal commentary about an individual’s body, sexual innuendo, and gossip about sexual relations;

 - The display of derogatory or sexually suggestive posters, cartoons, drawings, objects, notes, letters, emails, or text messages;

 - Visual conduct such as leering or making gestures;

 - Videotaping or taking photographs of a sexual nature without consent;

 - Cyber harassment, including but not limited to disseminating information, photos, or video of a sexual nature without consent;

 - Engaging in conduct of a sexual nature which creates an intimidating, hostile, or offensive academic or work environment (e.g., sexually-oriented jokes, offensive physical contact, obscene messages and gestures); and

 - Punishing or threatening to take adverse action against a subordinate or student for refusing to comply with sexual demands.